Want to get your eyes on MILLIONS of free books online?

 By signing into the site from Simon & Schuster and becoming a member, you’ll be able to read some sweet free books, download them to any device, join in giveaways, and discuss your YA favorites.

-The publisher releases weekly original short stories from some of the biggest sci-fi/fantasy authors (like N.K.
-Jemisin and Linda Nagata).
+The publisher releases weekly original short stories from some of the biggest sci-fi/fantasy authors.
 And, seriously, receiving a smashingly fantastic short story in my inbox every week has been such a joy and has helped me find great new authors.

 They also release the eBook of the Month club where you can get free access to one pick each month.